so87/Algorithms/README.md

 # Algorithms

-This repository is for my UE Cryptography Class
+This repository is for my UE Algorithms Class